-The 58th International Art Exhibition will be titled May You Live in Interesting Times, after a [supposedly] Chinese saying referring to periods of uncertainty, crisis and turmoil; "interesting times," exactly as the ones we live in today.
+The title of the 58th International Art Exhibition is taken from a [supposedly] Chinese saying referring to periods of uncertainty, crisis and turmoil; "interesting times," exactly as the ones we live in today.

 "At a moment when the digital dissemination of fake news and 'alternative facts' is corroding political discourse and the trust on which it depends, it is worth pausing whenever possible to reassess our terms of reference.
 The 58th International Art Exhibition will not have a theme per se, but will highlight a general approach to making art and a view of art’s social function as embracing both pleasure and critical thinking.
 Artists who think in this manner offer alternatives to the meaning of so-called facts by suggesting other ways of connecting and contextualising them."

 Defne Ayas (Turkey/The Netherlands)

 Curator at Large at the V-A-C Foundation in Moscow

 General director of the Galleria Nazionale d’Arte Moderna e Contemporanea, Rome

 Executive Director of LAXART, Los Angeles

 The International Jury will award the following official prizes: